suzannecassandra1367-gif/SYNCHRONOUS-UP-COUNTER/README.md

 **4 bit synchronous UP Counter**

-If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time:
+If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time

 ![image](https://github.com/naavaneetha/SYNCHRONOUS-UP-COUNTER/assets/154305477/d5db3fa0-e413-404c-b80e-b2f39d82e7e8)